aya49/202105_sfu_cmpt_127/site/Labs/1/index.md

 1. Follow the instructions for subsequent labs.
 2. Compile and run a C program from the command line in Linux.
-3. Submit code for evaluation using a version control system.
+3. Submit code for evaluation on `Repl.it`.
 4. Create and use variables of the native types and obtain their addresses.
 5. Perform basic input and output on the console.
 6. Link to the standard math library